 According to the law, UNHCR has access to all facilities and is allowed to get in contact with asylum seekers.
 NGOs have contracts in 7 out of 9 federal provinces for providing social counselling and visit reception centres of the federal provinces regularly.
 In two federal provinces, Carinthia and Tyrol, the social advice is provided by the federal administration.
 NGOs that do not fall under such contracts must file an application at the responsible office of the federal province in order to be granted access and visit asylum seekers.
-Access to detention facilities is difficult for NGOs, insofar as they do not act as authorised legal representatives of asylum seekers.
-The two contracted organisations providing legal advice, ARGE Rechtsberatung and VMÖ, are bound by secrecy and are for this reason hindered from passing on information about clients to NGOs.
+Access to detention facilities, including airport facilities, is difficult for NGOs in so far as they can only access if they already have some basic identification information on detained applicants, such as a name and date of birth.
+The state agency BBU that provides legal counselling is bound by secrecy and is for this reason hindered from passing on information about clients to NGOs.

-The situation in the return centres of Fieberbrunn (Tyrol) and Schwechat (Lower Austria) attracted public interest as several rejected asylum seekers in Fieberbrunn initiated a hunger strike.
-Following the publication of several media articles as well as parliamentary requests and advocacy work, the Minister of Interior announced that a commission, composed of external experts and UNHCR, would evaluate the situation in cooperation with the Ministry of Interior, especially in Fieberbrunn.
+The situation in the return centres of Fieberbrunn (Tyrol) and Schwechat (Lower Austria) attracted public interest in 2019 as several rejected asylum seekers in Fieberbrunn initiated a hunger strike.
+A commission, composed of external experts and UNHCR, evaluated the situation in return centres in cooperation with the Ministry of Interior, especially in Fieberbrunn.
 An investigation was conducted and recommendations were published.
-The Ministry of Interior thus announced that it will follow the recommendations accordingly and monitor more closely the best interest of the child – meaning that, in the future, children should not be accommodated in Fieberbrunn and Schwechat but in another return centre which opened in Bad Kreuzen, Upper Austria, where they will be able to attend school.
-The Ministry of also announced it would organise more regular shuttle services per day from the Fieberbrunn centre to the village (as until now, there was only one shuttle per day).
+The Ministry of Interior thus announced that it would follow the recommendations accordingly and monitor more closely the best interest of the child – meaning that, in the future, children should not be accommodated in Fieberbrunn and Schwechat but in another return centre which opened in Bad Kreuzen, Upper Austria, where they will be able to attend school.
+The Ministry also implemented more regular shuttle services per day from the Fieberbrunn centre to the village (as of 2019, there was only one shuttle per day).

 Article 63(1) AsylG.